wsykala/hadoop-mapreduce/README.md

 ```

 The process will take some time when building for the first time.
-After successful build run the container in interactive mode.
+After successful build, run the container in interactive mode.

 **Important**: Exiting from the terminal/console will stop the container (all of the data and progress inside of it will be lost)